MoveOn

 MoveOn (formerly known as MoveOn.org) is a progressive public policy advocacy group and political action committee.
-Formed in 1998 around one of the first massively viral email petitions, MoveOn has since grown into one of the largest grassroots progressive campaigning communities in the United States, with a membership of millions.
+Formed in 1998 around one of the first massively viral email petitions, MoveOn has since grown into one of the largest and most impactful grassroots progressive campaigning communities in the United States, with a membership of millions.
 MoveOn did not endorse a candidate during the 2020 presidential primary campaign; it then endorsed and actively supported Joe Biden in the general election.
-Rahna Epting became Executive Director of both MoveOn Civic Action and MoveOn Political Action in 2019.
+MoveOn endorsed Kamala Harris, the then-current vice president of the United States, as the Democratic Party nominee for president in the 2024 presidential election.
+Rahna Epting has been Executive Director of MoveOn Civic Action and MoveOn Political Action since 2019.

 Structure

 MoveOn comprises two legal entities, organized under different sections of U.S. tax and election laws.
 MoveOn.org Civic Action is a 501(c)(4) nonprofit corporation, and was formerly called MoveOn.org.
 It focuses on education and advocacy on national issues.
 MoveOn.org Political Action is a federal political action committee, and was formerly known as MoveOn PAC.
 It conducts a wide range of activities directly, and also contributes to the campaigns of many candidates across the country.
 MoveOn describes the legal structure of the Civic Action as that of "a California nonprofit public-benefit corporation" and the structure of MoveOn.org Political Action as that of "a California nonprofit mutual benefit corporation," and refers to both corporations collectively as "MoveOn".

 On January 17, 2019, MoveOn announced that executive directors Anna Galland and Ilya Sheyman were departing in 2019 after 6 years of serving as co-executive directors from 2013 to 2019.
 On May 29, 2019, MoveOn further announced that its next executive director would be Rahna Epting.
 Her appointment took effect during the week of October 14, 2019.
 The president of MoveOn Civic Action's board is former executive director Anna Galland.
 Past board members include co-founders Joan Blades, Wes Boyd, former executive director Eli Pariser, former executive director Justin Ruben, and former Chief Operating Officer Carrie Olson.